 Kylie’s problem is called emetophobia, or the severe fear of vomiting or seeing others vomit, and it’s surprisingly common among both children and adults.

-Of the 1,500 or so children he has treated in his career, Dr. Jerry Bubrick, senior director of the Anxiety and Mood Disorder Center at Child Mind Institute, estimates that 10 to 20% have presented with emetophobic symptoms.
+Of the 1,500 or so children he has treated in his career, Jerry Bubrick, PhD, a clinical psychologist at the Child Mind Institute who specializes in anxiety, estimates that 10 to 20% have presented with emetophobic symptoms.
 Like Kylie, many of his patients already have an “anxious temperament” before they start showing signs of the disorder, which might be triggered by seeing other kids at school or on the bus vomit, or vomiting themselves.

 “They start to associate cues in the environment that they remember with vomiting,” he says, “and then start to become fearful with those cues.”
 Bit by bit, they begin avoiding places and things they associate with throwing up, even refusing to say or write the word “vomit.”
 They become strict in their dietary habits, eschewing anything they’re not familiar with or fear could make them sick, compulsively checking expiration dates on food items.
 In some cases, malnutrition becomes an issue.

 One of Dr. Bubrick’s recent patients, for instance, a young girl already living with anxiety, contracted food poisoning on Thanksgiving.
 Over the following days and weeks, she grew increasingly fearful of anything associated with Thanksgiving food—avoiding not only the leftovers, but any food linked to the holiday.
 Soon she was refusing to wear the clothes she’d had on the day she got sick and wouldn’t even walk into the rooms she’d been in immediately prior to and after vomiting.